 Governing Law.

 This BSCA and all Disputes will be governed by the laws of the State of Washington without reference to the choice of laws provision thereof.
-This BSCA excludes the application of the 1980 United Nations Convention on Contracts for the International Sale of Goods.
+This BSCA excludes the application of the 1980 United Nations Convention on Contracts for the International Sale of Items.
 Seller irrevocably consents to and submits itself exclusively to the jurisdiction of the applicable courts of King County Washington and the federal courts of Washington State for the purpose of any Dispute.
 For the purpose of this Section 32, a Dispute expressly excludes any and all controversies or claims brought by a third party for bodily injury, death, property damage, or economic loss arising out of or in any way related to the performance of this BSCA (Third Party Claim), including a Party’s right to seek contribution or indemnity from the other Party in respect of a Third Party Claim.

-The following paragraph applies to all foreign, nonUSA, Sellers.
+The following paragraph applies to all foreign, non-USA, Sellers.

 Seller waives and agrees not to assert by way of motion, as a defense, or otherwise, in any such suit, action, or proceeding, any claim that (a) Seller is not personally subject to the jurisdiction of the above-named courts, (b) the suit, action, or proceeding is brought in an inconvenient forum, or (c) the venue of the suit, action, or proceeding is improper.